Table of Contents

 You can also use client hub to view your upcoming appointments.
 From the sidebar on the left of client hub, select Appointments.
 This will show your past and upcoming appointments.
 Clicking into each of them will show more information about which technician will be there to do the work.

 If you have many upcoming appointments, we won't display all of them so that this page stays uncluttered.
 You will see the next five upcoming appointments, as long as they fall within 60 days from today.
-You will the five most recent past appointments, but if you have more past appointments there will be a button for Show More that will display more appointments.
+You will see the five most recent past appointments, but if you have more past appointments there will be a button for Show More that will display more appointments.

 When you are issued an invoice from the work you had done, this will also be visible in client hub.
 You can access it through an email, text message, or through the invoices tab on the side bar of client hub.

 Clicking the Pay Invoice button in client hub will prompt you to enter your credit card details to complete the payment.
+Depending on the device you're using to view the invoice, you'll also see an option to pay with Google Pay or Apple Pay.
+If you would like to pay by entering your credit card details manually, click Pay with Credit Card.

 In the future if you need more work done by the same provider, one way to get in contact with them is through client hub by submitting a request for more work.
 By clicking the New Request tab from the sidebar on the left you can fill out the request form and indicate what kind of work you would like to have done.